-The interest margin literature has identified several bank-specific variables which may determine the difference between the lending and the borrowing rate.
-We build on that knowledge to formulate expectations for the relation between bank-related variables and the deposit rate.
-We start with a bank's creditworthiness.
-Kiser (2004) argues that well-capitalized banks with less risky asset portfolios may pay a lower risk premium for wholesale funds than their riskier competitors.
+(2004) argues that well-capitalized banks with less risky asset portfolios may pay a lower risk premium for wholesale funds than their riskier competitors.
 If wholesale funds are used as substitutes for retail deposits, the bank's ability to obtain wholesale funds at low cost reduces its demand for retail deposits.
 Gambacorta (2008) confirms this finding by stating that poorly capitalized banks are less likely to be able to issue bonds and therefore try to increase the amount of deposits by offering higher deposit rates.
 Park and Peristiani (1998) showed similar findings.
 Cooperman et al. (1992) evaluate interest rates on certificates of deposit in crisis times and find that especially lowly capitalized banks raise their rates.
-For depositors, a decrease in a bank's creditworthiness increases the probability that they will not be able to collect deposits in excess of the deposit guarantee scheme cover (e.g., ≤ 100.000 in the European Union).
-When a bank faik, it may take up to 20 working days before deposits are repaid.
-Because the likelihood of a loss of deposits (or the opportunity costs faced during these 20 days) increases as the level of creditworthiness decreases, depositors would require compensation in terms of higher interest rates.
-Hence, we expect a negative impact of creditworthiness on the deposit rate.
-For a bank's creditworthiness, we consider three different proxies.
+For depositors, an increase in bank risk increases the probability that they will not be able to collect deposits in excess of the deposit guarantee scheme cover (e.g., €100.000 in the European Union).
+When a bank fails, it may take up to 20 working days before deposits are repaid.
+4 Because the likelihood of a loss of deposits (or the opportunity costs faced during these 20 days) increases as the level of bank risk increases, depositors would require compensation in terms of higher interest rates.
+Hence, we expect a positive impact of bank risk on the deposit rate.
+For bank risk, we consider three different proxies.

-- (i) The first measure is the credit spread as measured by the spread on credit default swaps (CDS) for the respective bank.
+- The first measure is the credit spread as measured by the spread on CDSs for the respective bank.
 A CDS contract is a type of insurance contract in which the buyer receives credit protection from the seller, in exchange for periodic payments (also referred to as spreads).
 Given the potential losses to the insurance seller, CDS spreads positively depend on the probability of default.
-Ericsson et al. (2009) find evidence that CDS spreads are related to idiosyncratic risk, as they empirically show that these spreads are positively related to both financial leverage and firm-specific volatility. - (ii) As a second proxy we examine credit ratings issued by Standard & Poor's (S&P) or, where not available, by Moody's Investors Service.
-S&P state that a credit rating is the 'current opinion of the creditworthiness of an obligor'.
+Ericsson et al. (2009) find evidence that CDS spreads are related to idiosyncratic risk, as they empirically show that these spreads are positively related to both financial leverage and firm-specific volatility. - As a second proxy we examine credit ratings issued by Standard & Poor's (S&P) or, where not available, by Moody's Investors Service.
+S&P state that a credit rating is the "current opinion of the creditworthiness of an obligor" (Standard and Poor's 2006).
 In determining a credit rating, financial variables as well as qualitative measures are taken into consideration.
-An illustration of the importance of financial variables is given by Moody's: it justified a bank's downgrade by stating that the 'ratings incorporate the severe solvency and liquidity risks that the bank face'.
-An example of the qualitative measure is
+An illustration of the importance of financial variables is given by Moody's: it justified a bank's downgrade by stating that the "ratings incorporate the severe solvency and liquidity risks that the bank face."
+An example of the qualitative measure is the reputation of a financial

-6 Until 2009, this period could be as long as three months, which could be extended to nine months, see Directive 2009/14/EC of the European Parliament and of the Council.
+4 Until 2009, this period could be as long as 3 months, which could be extended to 9 months; see Directive 2009/14/EC of the European Parliament and of the Council.